 Draw the net Fig. (i) given below, on a graph paper and cut it out.
-Fold it along the lines as shown in Fig. (i) and join the edges as shown in Fig(ii) and Fig. (iii).
+Fold it along the lines as shown in Fig. (i) and joined the edges as shown in Fig. (iii).
 What is the shape of it?
 Examine its faces and its dimensions.